-The cobas® MRSA/SA Test on the cobas® 4800 System, is a qualitative in vitro diagnostic real-time PCR assay, for the direct detection of methicillin-resistant Staphylococcus aureus (MRSA) and S.aureus (SA) DNA from nasal swabs to aid in the prevention and control of MRSA and SA infections in healthcare settings.
+The cobas® MRSA/SA Test on the cobas® 4800 System is an automated, real-time PCR assay for the rapid in vitro qualitative detection of methicillin-resistant Staphylococcus aureus (MRSA) and Staphylococcus aureus (SA) DNA from nasal swabs to aid in the prevention and control of MRSA and SA infections in healthcare settings.
 The cobas® MRSA/SA Test is not intended to diagnose, guide or monitor treatment for MRSA or SA infections, or provide results of susceptibility to methicillin.
 A negative result does not preclude MRSA/SA nasal colonization.
 Concomitant cultures are necessary to recover organisms for epidemiology typing or for further susceptibility testing.

-Summary and explanation of the test / principle of the procedure
+Summary and explanation of the test /principle of the procedure

-Background: screening of MRSA and SA
+Background: Screening of MRSA and SA